Leeks are grown for their thick, juicy stems. They are a mild-flavored alternative to the onion.

 - In mild winter climates, start leeks indoors or direct sow seeds in the garden 12 weeks before the first frost in autumn for harvest in autumn or late winter.

 - Leeks can tolerate warm temperatures but growth will be slowed.

 - Mature leeks can tolerate cold and will survive under an insulating blanket of snow.

 - Plant 12 to 15 leeks per household member.

 - Sow leek seeds ½ inch (12mm) deep.

 - Seeds germinate in 10 to 14 days at 70°F (21°C).

 - Thin or transplant leeks to 4 to 6 inches (10-15cm) apart.
 Space rows 12 to 16 inches (30-40cm) apart.

 - Stagger-plant leeks in double rows; this will give fanning leaves more room to grow.

-- If you transplant a seedling into a trench, continuously backfill the soil to cover all but the top inch or two of leaves.
+- If you transplant a seedling into a trench, continuously backfill the soil to cover all but the top 1 or 2 inches (2.5-5cm) of leaves.

 - Trenches are gradually filled in over the course of the growing season.

 - You can also allow watering to naturally collapse the soil around plants filling in the trenches.